 Feature Breakdown: MLB Extra Innings on DIRECTV & DISH

-We profiled MLB Extra Innings back in 2013, but a lot has changed over the years and, really, all for the best if you’re a baseball junky.
+We’ve profiled MLB Extra Innings in the past, but a lot has changed over the years and, really, all for the best if you’re a baseball junky.
 Going forward, we’ll be updating this article with the latest MLBEI features before each season.
 So, without further ado, here are all the features and add-ons you’ll get this year with an MLBEI subscription:

 Every out-of-market MLB Game